Accepting negative emotions is nobody’s jam.

 - Tell yourself this isn’t permanent.
 “Like everything – feelings come & go.
 I’ve had feelings before & they have left.
 This one will too.”

 - Neutralize it.
-You aren’t wrong or broken or weak for having a negative feeling.
-It’s just a feeling like the positive ones are.
+You aren’t wrong or weak for having a negative feeling.
+They are feelings like positive ones.
 Instead of criticizing yourself for having a negative emotion, look at it with curiosity & ask it the questions in #3.

 - Where are you vulnerable?
-We often deny our negative feelings more in the areas of our life that we feel vulnerable in.
-Get curious around where you feel the most vulnerable, afraid or uncertain or angry (because our fear often shows up as anger).
+We deny our negative feelings more in the areas we feel vulnerable in.
+Be curious about where you feel vulnerable, afraid, uncertain or angry.

 - Look for patterns.
-Patterns tell us a lot.
-Do you deny your feelings or hide your thoughts more in some situations than others, more on a singular topic, more with particular people?
+Do you deny your feelings or hide your thoughts more in some situations than others: on certain topics or with particular people?

 For more strategies on facing your negative emotions, check out these articles: